diegomarquez/side-scrolling-shooting-game/README.md

 	- Use LESS as a CSS preprocessor
 	- Delete unused files

 	- Stadarize how a module using jQueryUI should look
+		- require jQuery and jQueryUI once in the beginning

 	- Use stylesheets to put the canvas in the top corner in the examples
 		- remove the styling from game.js
 	- Fix Activity display so it appear in the lower corner of the canvas.
 It's not working propery in the editor when scrolling

+	- Fix Tab selection, if possible
+	- Enable viewport movement with keys only when the canvas is in focus

 Web Site
   Update Basic instruction on how to get a project running
     make word 'website' a link to grunt